ids-s1-21/website/content/01-week/_index.en.md

-+++
+---
-chapter = true
+chapter: true
-pre = "<b>1. </b>"
+pre: "<b>1. </b>"
-title = "1.
+title: "1.
 Welcome to IDS"
-menuTitle = "Welcome to IDS"
+menuTitle: "Welcome to IDS"
-weight = 1
+weight: 1
-tags = ["week 1", "tasks", "videos", "assignments", "readings", "code-along", "tutorials"] description = "Week 1: Get acquainted with the course, the technology, the workflow, and the skills you will acquire throughout the semester."
+tags: ["week 1", "tasks", "videos", "assignments", "readings", "code-along", "tutorials"]
+description: "Week 1: Get acquainted with the course, the technology, the workflow, and the skills you will acquire throughout the semester."
-+++
+draft: false
+---

 # Week 1 - Welcome to IDS